 Places in Western Sarawak

 Like Bako National Park 8km to the east, the Santubong Peninsula (also known as Damai) is a 10km-long finger of land jutting out into the South China Sea.
-The main drawcards are the longhouses of the Sarawak Cultural Village, some beaches, jungle walks, a golf course and a great seafood restaurant in the fishing village of Kampung Buntal.
+With some decent sandy strips, Santubong is the best place in Sarawak for a lazy, pampered beach holiday.
+The forested interior of the peninsula was declared a national park in 2007.

-The quiet town of Lundu, an overgrown fishing village about 55km west of Kuching, is the gateway to Gunung Gading National Park.
-The road north out of town leads not only to Gunung Gading National Park but also to two beaches that are popular with Kuchingites on weekends and holidays.
+The pleasant town of Lundu, an overgrown fishing village about 55km west of Kuching, is the gateway to Gunung Gading National Park.
+The road north out of town leads not only to Gunung Gading National Park, but also to two beaches that are popular with Kuchingites on weekends and holidays.